Eternalized-X/The-Conglomerate-Server/README.md

- You Want to help us to code? link will be here!
+ You Want to help us to code? the link will be here!

  <https://glitch.com/edit/#!/elite-io>